anje123/alertus-transcription-service/readme.md

 * To register a user:
     * POST /api/user/create

- Authorization Bearer Token needed to access this endpoints register first
+  Authorization Bearer Token is needed to access the next endpoints,  register first !!

  * To update a user info:
     * PUT /api/user/update